raihu123/InterviewPrep/StudyDocs/JavaAndOOP/JavaCore.md

 **Answer:** No, static variables are not serialized.
 Only instance variables are serialized.

 **Easy to Remember:** Static variables are not saved in serialization.

-Feel free to ask for more details or examples on any specific topic!